KaiTheRedNinja/Portfolio/Documentation.docc/Personal Development/Education.md

 ## Overview

-I've studied in three schools and one accelerator programme (so far)
+I've been fortunate enough to have received a well-rounded education through schools in multiple countries, which focus especially on teaching through applied learning.
+So far, I've studied in three schools and one accelerator programme.

 ## Topics
 - <doc:Leman-International-School>